 I love them a lot, but there were many times I hated them too.
 Mostly my grandpa because he was angry at times.
 Sometimes, it was just too close.

-I sometimes wondered why I had to “deal” and live with my grandparents for so long (birth until post college).
-My life was different then others my age and while I loved them, my grandparents’ presence sometimes felt so inconvenient and burdensome.
-What I realized though was that my grandparents, just like yours, need a proper send off before they leave aka die.
+I sometimes wondered why I had to “deal” and live with my grandparents for so long (birth until marriage).
+My life was different than others my age and while I loved them, my grandparents’ presence sometimes felt so inconvenient and burdensome.
+What I realized though was that my grandparents, just like yours, need a proper send off before they leave AKA die.
 They need to know they are “oh so loved”.
 They really do.
-And most elderly get nothing.
+And most elderly people get nothing.
 In fact, many people are just waiting for them to leave.
 NO WONDER we have so much depression in the elderly.
 Your grandparents and your older parents.
 They really really need a send off.
 And they really need it because their next place can be scary.
 Even if they know where they’re going.
 And especially if they don’t.
 Just like stress can cause pimples, spiritual and emotional fear at the end of life can cause physical not to mention horrible spiritual and emotional pain.

 Consider yourself assigned to walk your grandparents or the elderly you know to the gate of heaven.
 Just over the past few years, I began to look at my grandparents differently because I realized that God has given me a divine honor, a really noble purpose, to accompany and care for my grandparents as they approach heaven.
 My purpose is to send them off well.
 To love them so so so much.
 To smile at them whenever they glance over.
 To kiss them.
 And hug them really tight.
 To make them feel less like a burden even if serving them is inconvenient.
 To intentionally call them to see how they’re doing.
 To find out what’s on their mind.
 And just to make them feel extra extra special.
 Now that’s what I call a PROPER sendoff.
+Would you join me?